 - It gives me a break from constantly being overly accessible.

 - People actually talk to other people.
-The average Cuban can probably hold a more intelligent conversation than most other people on this planet.
+The average Cuban, including the youth, can probably hold a more intelligent conversation than most other people on this planet.

 Latin Americans generally hate confrontation and will avoid conflict as much as possible.

-The locals are used to waiting in lines at government offices,hospitals, basically anywhere.
-They will wait without complaining (usually), and are quite accustomed to being shunted from department to department.
+The locals are used to waiting in lines at government offices, hospitals,banks, basically anywhere.
+They will wait without complaining (usually) and are quite accustomed to being shunted from department to department.
 Being told to come back the following day, even after waiting for hours, is accepted.

 Respect For Authority

-When you get to know the locals, you will probably realize that the people must have been pushed to breaking point in the past before revolting against the governments of the day.
-That however will be the subject of a future post.
+We often hear, or used to hear, about all the revolutions going on in this part of the world, and when you get to know the locals, you will probably realize that the people must have been pushed to breaking point in the past before revolting against the governments of the day.

 As we mentioned above, they do not like confrontation and are more likely to accept a situation than try and change it.